DorHarizi/FTP-RUDP-APP/README.md

 To incorporate the instructions for running your application into the `README.md`, you can add a specific section dedicated to guiding users through the setup and execution process.
 Here’s how you can structure this section to ensure clarity and ease of use:

+## Conclusion

+Our file transfer system showcases the potential of combining traditional protocols with modern enhancements to achieve high efficiency and reliability in data transmission.
+By integrating RUDP, DHCP, and DNS into a cohesive system, we address the complexities of network communications, offering a streamlined solution for file transfers.

 ---

 ## Getting Started